jacoacoacob/wikidata-id-scraper/README.md

    This will create a new CSV file called `sandbox-results.csv` in the project root containing the author names, the URL for the page downloaded by `fetch-wikipedia-pages`, and the Wikidata ID found on that page (if present) _and_ the Wikidata URL (again, if ID was found).

-> **The code looks for author names in a column called "author_names".
+**_NOTE_: The code looks for author names in a column called "author_names".
 If it can't find that column, it won't work.**